arazgholami/todo/README.md

 # ToDo

-A modern, feature-rich todo application built with HTML, CSS, and JavaScript.
+A server-less, modern, feature-rich todo application built with HTML, CSS, and JavaScript.
 This application provides a clean and intuitive interface for managing your tasks efficiently.
 <br>
 Live: [https://arazgholami.github.io/todo/](https://arazgholami.github.io/todo/)
 <br><br>